Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 • Darwin City Sights - Hop-on-Hop-off Tour: The perfect introduction to the Top End city of Darwin.
 The tour takes in all of Darwin’s main historical and cultural attractions with an opportunity to stop and visit during the tour.

 • WWII Bombing of Darwin Tour: Learn about the history and significance of the Pacific Campaign of WWII; the largest attacks ever launched against Australia.
 Visit landmarks, view relics of the war and take a cruise on Darwin Harbour in this informative guided tour, which outlines the shocking extent of the damage suffered by Darwin during the war.
+(B)

 Travel to the amazing World Heritage-listed Kakadu National Park to experience its stunning raw beauty first hand.
 One of the largest national parks in Australia, this living cultural landscape is unmissable for any visitor to the Northern Territory.
 From rivers and waterfalls to spectacular floodplains and rich cultural history, Kakadu’s story spans 20,000 square kilometres and 65 thousand years.
+Marvel at ancient Aboriginal rock art at Nourlangie Rock, some of the oldest and most evocative of its kind, and visit Bowali Visitors Centre for a greater understanding of Kakadu and its cultural significance.

 Then it’s time to take a cruise on the Yellow Water Billabong.
 One of the best-known parts of Kakadu, Yellow Water is a 2.6 kilometre walk across the South Alligator River floodplain during the dry season.
 In the wet, it’s a completely different story – look forward to fantastic cruise across southern Kakadu.
 See huge crocs, water buffalo and remarkable birdlife in their habitat: Kakadu’s stunning World Heritage-listed wetlands.
+Your overnight stay tonight is at an idyllic retreat inside Kakadu National Park.
+Relax in the large outdoor pool or have a drink at the restaurant and bar before dinner.
+(B/D)

-Explore the gems and stark escarpments of Kakadu National Park, including Jim Jim and Twin Falls, by fixed wing plane for a bird’s-eye view of the wetlands and rocky terrain (at additional cost, please book prior to departure).
+Explore the gems and stark escarpments of Kakadu National Park, including Jim Jim and Twin Falls, by fixed wing for a bird’s-eye view of the wetlands and rocky terrain (at additional cost, please book prior to departure).

 Journey to Western Australia and let the vast expanse of the Kimberley slowly reveal itself.
 Visit Lake Argyle, one of the largest man-made lakes in the Southern Hemisphere.
 The Ord River Dam led to the creation of Lake Argyle which, at more than 18 times the size of Sydney Harbour, classifies as an inland sea.
 The freshwater lake contains more than 70 islands and features an incredible array of native wildlife, from freshwater crocs to hundreds of species of birds.

 This afternoon, take a breathtaking cruise on the Ord River, which flows over 650 kilometres across the state.
 The damming of Ord River in the 1970s led to the creation of several new ecosystems, while the river itself provides a habitat for more than 75 species of birds.
 Marvel at the vast variety of birdlife, immense gorge walls and river scenery.
+From there, it’s on to the town of Kununurra.
+Founded in the early 1960s as the Ord River Dam project got underway, the relatively young town of Kununurra contains a lifetime of delights.
+Lakes, waterfalls and rivers abound, as does a vibrant fishing scene.
+Tonight, enjoy the first of a two-night stay.
+(B/D)

 Surrounded by the ancient landscapes of the East Kimberley, Lake Argyle and the Bungle Bungles beyond, Kununurra is 33 hours’ drive from Perth.
 It’s a perfect base for exploring this wild and remote part of Western Australia.

 Opt for a flight over the Bungle Bungles and a chance to see the orange and black stripes of these massive sandstone structures (at additional cost, please book prior to departure).
-(B/D)

-Enrich: Learn about Miriuwung country around Kununurra with our local Indigenous guide.
+Scenic Enrich: Learn about Miriuwung country around Kununurra with our local Indigenous guide.
 Conservation of Miriuwung culture was given a huge boost in the early 1980s, when the Mirima National Parks were established to protect natural features and sites of importance to the Miriuwung people.
 Today, visitors to East Kimberley are invited to share the culture and traditions of the Miriuwung.

-Enjoy morning tea and a tour of Hoochery Distillery, a local producer of rum and other spirits made with Australian sugarcane and rainwater from the region’s famed wet season.
+Enjoy afternoon tea and a tour of Hoochery Distillery, a local producer of rum and other spirits made with Australian sugarcane and rainwater from the region’s famed wet season.
 The Distillery, owned by the Dessert family, has successfully taken its handmade tropical gins and rums around the world, and is the oldest operating legal still in Western Australia.
+(B/D)

-+Optional El Questro Homestead upgrade: Take the opportunity to upgrade your stay to the deluxe El Questro Homestead, an exclusive retreat perched atop the magnificent Chamberlain Gorge (at additional cost, must be booked prior to departure and will substitute accommodation and touring activities).
+Optional El Questro Homestead upgrade: Take the opportunity to upgrade your stay to the deluxe El Questro Homestead, an exclusive retreat perched atop the magnificent Chamberlain Gorge (at additional cost, must be booked prior to departure and will substitute accommodation and touring activities).
 (B/D)

 Today, choose from these elevating experiences during your time at El Questro.
-(B/D)

-Freechoice:
+Scenic Freechoice:

 • Chamberlain Gorge Cruise: A magnificent cruise through Chamberlain Gorge, a three kilometre waterhole, bound by diverse flora and fauna and set beneath towering sheer walled cliffs.